OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/06-Testing_for_the_Circumvention_of_Work_Flows.md

 > A workflow consists of a sequence of connected steps where each step follows without delay or gap and ends just before the subsequent step may begin.
 It is a depiction of a sequence of operations, declared as work of a person or group, an organization of staff, or one or more simple or complex mechanisms.
 Workflow may be seen as any abstraction of real work.

-The application’s business logic must require that the user complete specific steps in the correct/specific order and if the workflow is terminated without correctly completing, all actions and spawned actions are “rolled back” or canceled.
+The application’s business logic must require that the user complete specific steps in the correct/specific order and if the workflow is terminated without correctly completing, all actions and spawned actions are "rolled back" or canceled.
 Vulnerabilities related to the circumvention of workflows or bypassing the correct business logic workflow are unique in that they are very application/system specific and careful manual misuse cases must be developed using requirements and use cases.

-The applications business process must have checks to ensure that the user's transactions/actions are proceeding in the correct/acceptable order and if a transaction triggers some sort of action, that action will be “rolled back” and removed if the transaction is not successfully completed.
+The applications business process must have checks to ensure that the user's transactions/actions are proceeding in the correct/acceptable order and if a transaction triggers some sort of action, that action will be "rolled back" and removed if the transaction is not successfully completed.

 ### Example 1

-Many of us receive so type of “club/loyalty points” for purchases from grocery stores and gas stations.
-Suppose a user was able to start a transaction linked to their account and then after points have been added to their club/loyalty account cancel out of the transaction or remove items from their “basket” and tender.
-In this case the system either should not apply points/credits to the account until it is tendered or points/credits should be “rolled back” if the point/credit increment does not match the final tender.
+Many of us receive so type of "club/loyalty points" for purchases from grocery stores and gas stations.
+Suppose a user was able to start a transaction linked to their account and then after points have been added to their club/loyalty account cancel out of the transaction or remove items from their "basket" and tender.
+In this case the system either should not apply points/credits to the account until it is tendered or points/credits should be "rolled back" if the point/credit increment does not match the final tender.
 With this in mind, an attacker may start transactions and cancel them to build their point levels without actually buy anything.

 ### Example 2